cungquang/Student_Wallet/README.md

 ### **3. Resume Assessment:**

 Users access the Resume Assessment by choosing "Resume Assessment" on the Home page.
 It functions as a web form where users submit their resume in PDF format and receive feedback from the application.

-### **4. Course Progress:**

-Users can track their course progress, including completion status and performance.
-This may depend on Assignment progress.

 -----